 - Organise pet care for the day of the move.

-Having dogs and cats running around or trying to contain animals whilst moving house can be an utter nightmare.
+Having dogs and cats running around or trying to contain animals while moving house can be an utter nightmare.
 Make sure you have a pet sitter or think about putting your pets in kennels or a cattery on the day of the move.
-If you’re moving in the summer make sure you book well in advance as they can be very busy with people going on holiday.
+If you’re moving in the summer, make sure you book well in advance as they can be very busy with people going on holiday.